-- Changed definition of tobacco products
+Changed definition of tobacco products

-- Other change(s) (Please describe.)
+Other change(s) (Please describe.)

-- c.
+c.
 Have there been any changes in state law that impact the following?

 Licensing of tobacco vendors Yes 🖂 No

 Penalties for sales to minors Yes

 Vending machines Yes 🖂 No

 Added product

-categories to youth access law Yes 🖂 No
+categories to youth and young adult acce ss law Yes